Do I qualify for support?

 Under the Divorce Act, a “spouse” qualifies for support.
 A “spouse” under this legislation is defined as either a man or a woman who is or was married.
 However, being married does not necessarily automatically entitle a “spouse” to support.

 Do I qualify if I was never legally married?

-The Family Law Act extends the definition of “spouse” to mean:
+The Family Law Act extends the definition of “spouse” to mean the following:

-- a man or woman who are married or have entered into a marriage that is voidable or void;
+- A man or woman who is married or has entered into a marriage that is voidable or void;

-- a man or woman who are not married but have continuously lived together for at least 3 years;
+- A man or woman who is not married but has continuously lived with the other partner for at least three years;

 How is the amount of spousal support determined?

 According to the Supreme Court decision in Moge v.
-Moge spousal support is decided under the Divorce Act by a court taking into account the following factors:
+Moge, a court decides on spousal support under the Divorce Act by considering the following factors: